Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 accepted Christian beliefs.
 On examining the gospel of Mark which is the

-earliest of the four gospels and the one which the other writers later copied
+earliest of the four gospels and the one which the other writers later

 from, we have here a different image of Jesus than the one taught by the

 Christian church.
-Mark tells us nothing about a virgin birth, nothing about
+Mark tells us nothing about a virgin birth, nothing

-Jesus being a trinity with God, nor does he tell of the resurrection of Jesus
+Jesus being a trinity with God, nor does he tell of the resurrection of

 as clearly as we would have expected and of his ascension into heaven.
 The